ririhedou/experiment/README.md

 ### Step 2: instrumentation depends on the if condition.

-(1) if it does not have the condition, not need to instrument again, just append my mutation observer code to the original iframe-injection script code.
+--[no condition] if it does not have the condition, not need to instrument again, just append my mutation observer code to the original iframe-injection script code.

+--[has condition] if it has conditions, we instrumented this html multiple times with different if-condition configurations, We append my mutation observer code to the instrumented code

+### Step 3:simulate and detection iframe injection

+### command lines

 we do not detect condition, directly use mutationObserevr
 ```python